PretzelDAO/Bakery-Frontend/README.md

 ## Why Sugar Pretzels?

-NFTs have, without a doubt, taken the world by storm in 2021.
-Whilst the UX/UI has taken major steps to making it as easy as possible for newcomers to join the NFT-craze, the overall experience can still feel disconnected.
+NFTs have, without a doubt, taking the world by storm in 2021.
+While the UX/UI has taken significant steps to make it easy for newcomers to join the NFT-craze, the overall experience can still feel disconnected.

-First, the **transaction experience (TX)** is still rough.
-Especially for newcomers, gas fees are difficult to comprehend and an easy barrier for onboarding.
-After all, in the real-world there is no such thing as a visible gas fee.
+First, the transaction experience (TX) is still rough.
+Especially for newcomers, gas fees are challenging to comprehend and an easy barrier for onboarding.
+After all, in the real world, there is no such thing as a visible gas fee.

-Second, we associate exciting moments with emotional memory markers - such as the weather at the time of an event, the people we are with, and on a higher level the state of the world.
-Right now, the NFT minting experience is disconnected from the real-world - it lacks the **emotional experience (EX)**.
+Second, we associate exciting moments with emotional memory markers - such as the weather at the time of an event, the people we are with, and on a higher level, the state of the world.
+Right now, the NFT minting experience is disconnected from the real world - lacking emotional experience (EX).

-At Sugar Pretzels, we are building an **NFT collection without the gas fee barrier that interacts with the real world**.
-A NFT collection with a seamless transaction experience.
-A NFT collection that is coupled with the real-world.
-A NFT collection that is more than just art - it's a memory.
+At Sugar Pretzels, we are building an NFT collection without the gas fee barrier interacting with the real world.
+An NFT collection with a seamless transaction experience.
+An NFT collection that is coupled with the real world.
+An NFT collection is more than just art - it's a memory.

 ## How are Sugar Pretzels baked?